Unclean water was a mile AWAY.

 The partnership effort to install a well in each village immediately improves the health and well-being of everyone in the village, even saving lives.
 In addition to health benefits and resulting increased productivity, the local water source allows for a reallocation of time toward more productive activities, as well as allowing for cultivation of vegetable crops throughout the year through irrigation.
 It can also provide a source of revenue that will be used to increase the quality of life in the village, including education, medical care, and access to technology.

 WHAT IS A CLEAN WATER WELL?
 Clean ground water can be obtained in villages with a hand-dug well or with a bore hole well.
-Hand dug wells are holes in the ground that have been dug with tools to a maximum depth of 40′, then finished off by lining with concrete culverts and covering with a pad and hand pump.
-When the water table is too deep to reach by hand digging a bore hole is required to access clean water.
-Bore holes are drilled deep into the ground (85+ meters) using motorized equipment, in the location that hydrogeological surveying indicated was likely to contain underground water.
-Pipes are then installed into the hole to protect the water, a concrete pad is installed over the hole, and a hand pump is installed to allow clean water to be brought to the surface.
-Africa Heartwood Project has experience with bore holes and hand dug wells, and has a trusted network of water contractors on call for when funds are ready for the next project.
+Hand dug wells are 3-4′ wide holes in the ground that have been dug with tools to a maximum depth of 40′, then finished off by lining with concrete culverts and covering with a pad and hand pump.
+When the water table is too deep to reach by hand digging, a bore hole is required to access clean water.
+Bore holes are drilled deep into the ground (15 to 85+ meters) using a drilling machine, which can be hand powered (like our Village Drill), or motorized with hydraulic power (like our Chico Drill).
+Drilling takes place in the location where the community and the drill team feels is most likely to contain underground water.
+After drilling the well is equipped with 4″ PVC pipes and lined with pea gravel, and then developed.
+In development the bore hole is cleaned of all cuttings and the water is flushed until it becomes clean.
+The well is then finished with a concrete pad installed over the hole, and a hand pump installed to allow clean water to be brought to the surface.
+Africa Heartwood Project has experience with bore holes and hand dug wells in Ghana and Liberia, and has a trusted team of contractors we have trained in our methods for hand digging and bore hole drilling with our Village Drill, on call in Liberia for when funds are ready for the next project.